Chart Color Schemes

 Rushcutters Bay was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Rushcutters Bay's population, as per the 2016 Census, showed higher cultural diversity compared to most local areas.
-20.1% spoke a language other than English at home, while 40.4% were born overseas.
-Christianity was the predominant religion, comprising 33.9%.
+Rushcutters Bay, as per the Australian Census data from June 2016, exhibited higher cultural diversity compared to most local areas.
+Specifically, 20.1% of its residents spoke a language other than English at home and 40.4% were born overseas.
+Christianity was the predominant religion in Rushcutters Bay, comprising 33.9% of the population.

 Frequently Asked Questions - Diversity